-The Kinghorn Centre for Clinical Genomics (KCCG) is led by Associate Professor Marcel Dinger and comprises six program teams that work closely together to tackle major challenges that will advance the translation of genomic information to improve health.
+The Kinghorn Centre for Clinical Genomics (KCCG) comprises six program teams that work closely together to tackle major challenges that will advance the translation of genomic information to improve health.

 Our research scope is divided into six key programs:

 - Translational Genome Informatics:

 Expanding the clinical utility of whole-genome sequencing by developing algorithms to annotate pathogenic loci in noncoding regions of the genome, applied to a range of rare monogenic disorders of substantial unmet need.